richarvey/techshift-modernise/content/page/lab4.md

 Now we will push the data into the new Aurora database.
 You will need to replace the:

-- HOSTNAME with the host value from step 11
+- HOSTNAME with value from Aurora cluster dashboard -> Connectivity & security tab.
-- DATABASE_NAME with the dbname from step 11
+- DATABASE_NAME with value from Aurora cluster dashboard -> Configuration tab.

 When prompted, you need to copy and paste the password from step 11.